shoushou1106/FrostyFlammenwerferPlugin/README.md

 > This plugin is still under development.

 > [!WARNING]
 > This plugin is not production-ready.
-Do not release a mod or fork with this yet.
+Do not release a mod or Frosty fork with this yet.

 # Frosty Flammenwerfer Plugin